meiersi/blaze-react/README.markdown

-# ReactJS bindings for GHCJS
+# `blaze-react` v0.1

+**It's recommended that you use the release-candidate for blaze-react 0.2.
+You can find it in the v0.2-rc1 branch.**

 These are experimental bindings for ReactJS using GHCJS.
 The rendering API is modeled analogously to blaze-html and the application architecture is based on